prasantth/campaign-analytics/my-docs/docs/testing.md

 These tests ensure that each function behaves correctly in isolation, reducing the likelihood of defects at the component level.

 ### 2. Integration Tests
-Integration tests were written to verify the interactions between different components of the application, such as:
+Integration tests were done manually to verify the interactions between different components of the application, such as:
 - **API Endpoints**: Testing the endpoints provided by the `campaigns` and `performance` routers to ensure that they return the correct responses, given valid and invalid inputs.
 - **Database Interaction**: Testing the integration between the FastAPI application and the PostgreSQL database to verify that data is stored, retrieved, and modified correctly.